CONCRETE ACID STAIN

 Turn old concrete into a work of art, or take your new concrete project to a new level with Concrete Acid Stains.
-Our Concrete Stains provide you with one of the most unique looks in the decorative concrete industry.
+Our Stains will provide you with one of the most unique looks in the decorative concrete industry.
 They may be applied to new or existing concrete, stamped concrete, decorative overlays and virtually any cementitious substrate.

-A concrete acid stain will dramatically change the look of the concrete surface; acid stains are designed to make your current concrete flooring more aesthetically pleasing.
+A Concrete Acid Stain will dramatically change the look of the concrete surface; acid stains are designed to make your current concrete flooring more aesthetically pleasing.
 Con-Treat supply high quality concrete stains that will change the appearance of your surface by creating unique colours and patterns on your concrete floor.

 Frequently Asked Questions

 Will the acid stain look exactly the same as the colour on the web site?